History of Syracuse, New York: Industry and education in the late 19th century

-The salt industry declined after the Civil War, but a new manufacturing industry arose in its place.
+The salt industry declined after the Civil War, and a new manufacturing industry arose in its place.
 Throughout the late 1800s and early 1900s numerous businesses and stores were established, including the Franklin Automobile Company (which produced the first air-cooled engine in the world), the Century Motor Vehicle Company and the Craftsman Workshops, the center of Gustav Stickley's handmade furniture empire.

 Syracuse University was chartered in 1870 as a Methodist-Episcopal institution.

 The Geneva Medical College was founded in 1834.
 It is now known as Upstate Medical University and is the most prestigious medical college in the Syracuse area.
 It is one of only four in the State University of New York system and one of only five medical schools in the state north of New York City.